networktocode/awesome-network-automation/README.md

 # Books

+- [Ansible for Devops](https://www.ansiblefordevops.com/) - Learn Ansible concepts from an industry leading Ansible expert, with associated Vagrant files for ease of learning
 - [Ansible: Up and Running](http://shop.oreilly.com/product/0636920035626.do) - Automating Configuration Management and Deployment the Easy Way.
-- [Ansible for Devops](https://www.ansiblefordevops.com/) - Learn Ansible concepts from an industry leading Ansible expert, with associated Vagrant files for ease of learning
 - [Git Pocket Guide](http://chimera.labs.oreilly.com/books/1230000000561) - This pocket guide is the perfect on-the-job companion to Git, the distributed version control system.
 It provides a compact, readable introduction to Git for new users, as well as a reference to common commands and procedures for those of you with Git experience.
+- [Effective DevOps](https://www.amazon.com/Effective-DevOps-Building-Collaboration-Affinity/dp/1491926309/) - Learn cultural and organizational best practices on how to make a good DevOps team
+- [Infrastructure as Code](https://www.amazon.com/Infrastructure-Code-Managing-Servers-Cloud/dp/1491924357) - Learn the Infra as Code principles and design patterns (examples are for Compute not network though)
 - [Mastering Python Networking](https://www.packtpub.com/networking-and-servers/mastering-python-networking?utm_source=github&utm_medium=repository&utm_campaign=9781784397005) - Become an expert in implementing advanced, network-related tasks with Python.
 - [Network Programmability and Automation](http://shop.oreilly.com/product/0636920042082.do) - Skills for the Next-Generation Network Engineer.
 - [Network Automation at Scale](http://www.oreilly.com/webops-perf/free/network-automation-at-scale.csp) - An introduction and practical look at using Salt to automate your network at scale, in a free ebook from O'Reilly.